 Israeli Ambassador to the UN Gilad Erdan on Sunday called on UN Secretary-General Antonio Guterres to reverse the decision to transfer her out of her position.

-But a UN spokesperson tells The Times of Israel that Muscroft will remain in a new position despite Erdan’s request.
+But a UN spokesperson told The Times of Israel Tuesday that Muscroft will remain in a new position despite Erdan’s request.

 “She’s been reassigned to a different post.
-I don’t know where that post yet is,” the spokesperson says.
+I don’t know where that post yet is,” the spokesperson said.
+“Her location of work has been changed.
+That was the decision taken by our Humanitarian Affairs colleagues.”